cmuslima/Tamer/README.md

-# Tamer

-TAMER agent with Tile Coding
+TAMER agent in the Lava World (grid world) environment.

-Integrated into HIPPO Gym framework
+Intergrated within the HIPPO Gym framework.

-Work in progress
+Work in progress.